Coderofcoders70/Smartbot-frontend/README.md

-🤖 Smartbot - The MuseAi
+🤖 MuseChatAI - The MuseAi
-Smartbot is a production-ready AI chatbot designed with a strong focus on usability, searchability, and real-world conversation management.
+Smartbot chat app is a production-ready AI chatting app designed with a strong focus on usability, searchability, and real-world conversation management.
-Instead of being just an AI response generator, Smartbot aims to feel like a complete, interactive product that users can actually enjoy using.
+Instead of being just an AI response generator, MuseAI aims to feel like a complete, interactive product that users can actually enjoy using.

 🔗 Live Demo
 Link: https://smartbot-museai.vercel.app